Lola Oladinni enters her second season as an assistant coach

 "Bringing Lola to the staff is very beneficial for us.
 She played for a mid-major that was a Top 50 program during her time, so she knows how to win and how to train hard," Zelenock said.
-"She is from the area and has been coaching club in the area, so she knows a lot of the key people from a recruiting standpoint."
+"She is from the area and has been coaching club volleyball in the area, so she knows a lot of the key people from a recruiting standpoint."

-Prior to joining the Tech staff, Oladinni has served as a student assistant for MTSU, aiding in practice, recruiting and video breakdown.
+Prior to joining the Tech staff, Oladinni served as a student assistant for MTSU, aiding in practice, recruiting and video breakdown.
 She also has served as a head coach with the Rutherford County Juniors volleyball club.

 During her four seasons of playing at MTSU, Oladinni was a part of winning three conference titles, made four NCAA Tournament appearances, and helped MTSU become a Top 50 RPI program.

 A four-year letterwinner and two-time American Volleyball Coaches Association All-American, Oladinni played middle blocker and opposite.
 She finished her career with over 1,000 kills, ranks third in MTSU for career block assists (430) and career hitting percentage (.346).
 Oladinni was also named captain her senior season.

 "She was a great high-level player, and is a high-level person.